Walnuts: Omega-3s by the Handful

 Bread, Cereal, and Assorted Grains

 Pantry staples such as bread, cereal, and pasta are now available with added omega-3s.
 These functional foods let people eat fatty acids at every meal.
-It's a good idea, though, to get at least some omega-3s in whole foods such as fish, flaxseed, soybeans, nuts, and greens.
+It's a good idea, though, to get most of your omega-3s in whole foods such as fish, flaxseed, soybeans, nuts, and greens.